Johnnie Dodge: Stalag Luft III (North Compound)

 Dodge became involved with the organisation of what became known as The Great Escape.
 Partly due to his large size, he did not help build the tunnels, but instead helped create diversions such as choir singing to help disguise the noise of the digging.

 Dodge was given a place in tunnel "Harry" and escaped at approximately 0100 on 25 March 1944 as part of the famous The Great Escape.
 He travelled with Flight Lieutenant James Wernham RCAF towards Czechoslovakia.
 They were caught during the afternoon of the same day at the nearby Hirschberg main railway station.
 Taken to the Kriminalpolizei at Hirschberg they met other recaptured escapers, including Bertram "Jimmy" James.

 Dodge was the first to be removed from Hirschberg, and was sent to Sachsenhausen concentration camp, where he was later joined by Jimmy James, Harry Day and Flight Lieutenant Sydney Dowse.
 James Wernham, together with 49 other recaptured escapers, were shot and murdered under Hitler's orders.

 Sachsenhausen Concentration Camp

 The "Great Escapers" were placed in Sonderlager A (Special Camp A) within the main camp.
 Here were housed a handful of other 'political' prisoners, including SOE agent Peter Churchill, two Russian generals, various other Russians, Poles, Italians and four British soldiers of Irish origin.
 Later they were joined by British Commando Jack Churchill.
 Dowse and James almost immediately began another tunnel, which was kept secret from all non-British personnel.
 This was completed and used on the night of 23 September 1944, when Dodge, James, Day, Dowse and Jack Churchill escaped.
 Dodge, who travelled alone, was on the run for over a month, and after receiving help from some French slave labourers, was arrested by a German farmer and returned to Sachsenhausen.

 He, with the other four, who had also been recaptured, was placed in solitary confinement and chained to the floor in the death cells at the camp.
 Mainly through Harry Day's efforts all were spared execution.

 Peace envoy

 In February 1945, he was released from solitary and taken to Berlin, where he was asked by two senior German officials to act as a peace envoy to the British government with an offer of German surrender to the Western Allies of the British and Americans but not to the Russians.
 Dodge was asked to undertake this task because of his distant relationship to British prime minister Winston Churchill.

 He returned to Britain, after traveling west to Dresden, where he survived the R.A.F. air raid and fire bombing on 14 February, then south to Munich before crossing the border into neutral Switzerland.
-He arrived in Britain in May 1945 and actually met Churchill and the U.S. ambassador to Britain, John Gilbert Winant on 6 May 1945.
+He arrived in Britain in May 1945 and met Churchill and the U.S. ambassador to Britain, John Gilbert Winant on 6 May 1945.
 He explained his adventures and the German peace proposal.
 History records the offer was not accepted.